If you find MPP coverage to be a bit confusing, you’re not alone.

 Our Recommendations for Extended Auto Warranty Coverage

 MPP warranty company will provide the basics, but our research team believes there are better options on the market.
 Keep reading to learn more about our recommendations.

 When shopping for extended warranties, the best thing to do is call around and get quotes customized to your specific vehicle.
 That way, you can compare each company’s prices and get a feel for customer service.
 Get a free quote from our top three providers below:

 Talking on the phone with a CARCHEX expert is very different from sitting with a salesperson at a dealership who is trying to get you to purchase a plan.
 CARCHEX experts are trained to let you take your time and to help you find the best plan.
-The company has been in business for 20 years, which is longer than many other third-party providers.
+The company has been in business for over 20 years, which is longer than many other third-party providers.

 A few more advantages of CARCHEX include:

 - All plans come with 24/7 roadside assistance.

 - You can choose any licensed repair facility.